Thamidu-Nadun/Markdown_Render/README.md

-# ⚡️ MarkdownX — The Ultimate Markdown Engine
+# ⚡️ MarkdownRender — The Ultimate Markdown Engine

 > ✨ A next-gen Markdown parser that blends the best of GitHub, Obsidian, Notion, and Typora — with supercharged custom features.
 Power meets elegance.